 Wikipedia segment.

-Posted in: Big Oil, Environment, Fossil Fuels, Gas, GoogleNews, John Donovan, Oil, Pollution, Royal Dutch Shell Plc, Shell PLC.
+Posted in: Big Oil, BlackRock, BlackRock Advisors UK, BlackRock Fund Advisors, Business ethics, Business Principles, Corruption, Fossil Fuels, GoogleNews, John Donovan, Oil, Royal Dutch Shell Plc, Shell PLC.

-Tagged: Gas · John Donovan · Royal Dutch Shell Plc · Shell
+Tagged: John Donovan · Litigation · Oil · Royal Dutch Shell Plc · Shell South Africa

 Like this: